Hemp for Victory: Book

 Hemp for Victory is also the title of a book about hemp, published 2006 in London by Whitaker Press (ISBN 0-9549939-0-X).
 It is the work of several authors active in the hemp world, including Kenyon Gibson, Nick and Cindy Mackintosh, Woody Harrelson, Mina Hegaard and Sam Heslop.

 Sequel

-In 2006, efforts were made to make a sequel of the film, Hemp For Victory II: The Sequel by the UK-based production house Necessary Productions.
+In 2006, efforts were made to make a sequel to the film, Hemp For Victory II: The Sequel by the UK-based production house Necessary Productions.
 Starring David Hayman, Howard Marks and Jack Herer, the funds for post production were not raised and the project was shelved.

 It was then developed as a three film series of 60 minutes each.
 The second part released at the 2009 Seattle HempFest had Steve Levine and Andrea Hermann on the speaker panel.
 The movie did not have a full official release.
 It was released as a 2012 remake at select locations.
 The conceptualisation of the film was based on inputs from Smithsonian Institution, Greenpeace, MardiGrass, Robert West, Dr Tapan Kumar Pradhan, Howard Marks, Vote Hemp, John Hobson (Hemcore), Hilary Benn, Marc Deeley and other research institutes.